artikblue/artikblue.github.io/_posts/20-12-01-shodan-intelligence-1.md

 ![modbus](https://artikblue.github.io/assets/images/shodan/ua_ics.JPG)

 As we can see traditional industrial Ucranian regions such as Kyiv or the Donbass stand out from the rest thus we can see that the map is not far from reality and can be considered.
 Eventhoug this is a very simplistic example, more comprobations should be made as it is possible, for example, to have more industrialized regions that use a different technology or a technology that is heavily secured (or not even connected to the internet).
 What is true is that the regions shown in the map contain industrial systems and thus contain industries.

+I will update this post with relevant information as soon as I make more time.
+That said, I want to state that I do not have anything against the countries studied on this post, sure they are full of charming people as any other nation in the world.

+Be good!